Bella Thorne Shows Off Derriere In Black And White Striped Swimsuit Just Before ‘Famous In Love’ Finale

-Once again, Bella Thorne is showing off her rocking bod to fans.
+Once again, Bella Thorne is showing off her rocking body to fans.

 Last week, the Inquisitr reported that the 20-year-old showed off her fit body in red sweatpants paired with a barely-there red bikini top as she walked on the beach.
-The photo, which was taken at a side angle, showcases the actresses’ beautifully toned body.
-And yesterday, Thorne traded in her bikini for one piece that is equally as sexy as the teeny red bikini.
+The photo, which was taken at a side angle, showcases the actress’s beautifully toned body.
+And yesterday, Thorne traded in her bikini for a one-piece that is equally as sexy as the teeny red bikini.

 In the photo, Thorne looks over her shoulder and she walks down a set of brick stairs lined with a metal railing.
-Her long, red locks flow in the wind and the actress is rocking a fresh face of makeup in the snapshot.
+Her long, red locks flow in the wind, and the actress is rocking a fresh face of makeup in the snapshot.
 Her black and white striped one-piece swimsuit certainly shows off her assets with the back of the suit tucked up, exposing her toned booty and legs.

 It comes as no shock that the actress has already gained a ton of attention in her most recent picture with over 759,000 likes and 2,900 comments within just 17 hours of being posted.
-Many fans commented on how much they love the actress and her frequent social media posts while other fans used the flame emoji and gushed over how good Bella looks in a swimsuit.
+Many fans commented on how much they love the actress and her frequent social media posts, while other fans used the flame emoji and gushed over how good Bella looks in a swimsuit.

 “Finally looking like the more clean cut absolutely stunning version of yourself.”